What is a Grant of Letters of Administration

 Related questions

 You will need to sign a renunciation document before a lawyer or a Commissioner for Oaths.This is a document that confirms you are giving up your right to apply for letters of administration.
-Prepare the document according to Form 53 of the FJC Practice Directions.
+Prepare the document according to Form 166 of the Family Justice Courts Practice Directions 2024 (DOCX, 21 KB)

 If you have an interest in the estate and you do not wish for a grant to be issued to the individual who filed the letters of administration application, you may wish to seek legal advice.
 Find out where to get help.